TheMannu/AWS-Services/08 - S3/S3-One-Short.md

 The **Requestor Pays** feature allows the data requester, rather than the data owner, to bear the cost of the request and data transfer.
 This is particularly useful when you host large public datasets.

+**Example:**
+If you host a dataset that is frequently accessed by researchers, you can enable Requestor Pays so that they bear the cost of downloading the data.